 Useful tips for visiting theme park Legoland Malaysia

-- If possible, have lunch before 12 noon, because then there are huge queues in all restaurants in the park.
+• If possible, have lunch before noon, because after that time there are huge queues in all restaurants in the park.

-- Legoland Johor Bahru, Malaysia has most of its attractions outdoors, so bring a hat and sunblock.
+• Legoland Johor Bahru, Malaysia has most of its attractions outdoors, so bring a hat and sunscreen.
 Also don’t forget an umbrella and a raincoat (you can buy them in the park in case of emergency).

 The second day can be devoted to Legoland water park.
 There are over twenty slides, pools of different depths, rafting, a wave pool, water playgrounds, a pool where you can build a boat yourself from a large lego.